jcbayley/vitamin/docs/installation.rst

 ----------------------
 Notes on Compatibility
 ----------------------
-VItamin requires Python3.6 (e.g. python3.7 will not work) More versions of python will be compatible in the future.
+VItamin requires Python3.7 More versions of python will be compatible in the future.

 A GPU is required in order to train a model from scratch, however it is not necessary to have a GPU in order to test a pre-trained model (VItamin will default to the CPU